How to Read Donald Duck

 A devastating indictment of a media giant, a document of twentieth-century political upheaval, and a reminder of the dark undercurrent of pop culture, How to Read Donald Duck is once again available, together with a new introduction by Ariel Dorfman.

 Ariel Dorfman is a Chilean American writer.
 His works include the Laurence Olivier award-winning play Death and the Maiden.

 Armand Mattelart is a Belgian sociologist and well-known as a Leftist French scholar.
 His work deals with media, culture and communication, particularly in their historical and international dimensions.

-Preface to the English Edition - Ariel Dorfman and Armand Mattelart
+Preface To The English Edition - Ariel Dorfman & Armand Mattelart

 Introduction To The English Edition - David Kunzle